Breese Stevens Field Improvements

 The Phase Three improvements were approved by the City of Madison Urban Design Commission on Wednesday, December 5th, 2018.

 In addition to the Urban Design Commission, the proposed improvements were reviewed by the City of Madison Landmarks Commission.
 An informational presentation was given to the commission on October 15, 2018.
 On Monday, November 19, the Landmarks Commission granted a Certificate of Appropriateness for the Phase Three Improvements.

 Below are links to the submitted Landmarks Commission presentation materials:

 The proposed Phase Three improvements also received approve from the State Historic Preservation Office.

-Parks staff and Big Top Events also held an initial neighborhood meeting for the Phase Three improvement on November 1, 2018 at the Festival Foods Community Room.
-Notes from the meeting will be posted to the project site once they've been compiled.
+Parks staff and Big Top Events also held an neighborhood meeting to discuss the Phase Three improvements on November 1, 2018 at the Festival Foods Community Room.

-Please contact project manager Mike Sturm at (608) 267-4921 or email@example.com if you have questions on the up-coming input meetings or on the proposed improvements.
+Please contact project manager Mike Sturm at (608) 267-4921 or email@example.com if you have questions on the recently completed improvements.